popoveugene/qubership-envgene/docs/calculator-cli.md

 > [!NOTE]
 > Transition Period Notes:
 >
-> 1. This context currently includes parameters from the runtime context — specifically, the `technical-configuration-parameters.yaml` file.
-This is temporary and will be removed in a future update.
-> 2. The `deploy-descriptor.yaml` file is currently empty but will be populated with parameters later.
+> 1. The `deploy-descriptor.yaml` file is currently empty but will be populated with parameters later.
->

-For each namespace, the context contains files:
+For each namespace/deploy postfix, the context contains files:

 ##### \[Version 2.0][Deployment Parameter Context] `deployment-parameters.yaml`